Cleaning GuidesHow To Get Rid of New Carpet Smell

-You noticed or scented (which is probably worse) that your carpet needs a good deep clean.
-As any diligent homeowner or renter would do, you decided that it’s finally time to give that shaggy piece of fabric a good bath.
+You noticed or smelled (which is probably worse) that it’s time to free your carpet from the trapped dirt.
+As any diligent homeowner or renter would do, you decided to give that shaggy piece of fabric a good bath.

-To do so, you’ve probably rented a carpet cleaning machine or called a professional carpet cleaning company, moved your pet into another room, and prayed to all the gods you knew that those stains would come off with ease.
+You probably rented a cleaning machine or called a professional, moved your pet into another room, and prayed to all the gods you knew that those carpet stains come off with ease.

 So far, so good.

-A couple of hours later, you got your lovely carpet cleaned, yet your nose receptors are still telling you that something was not right.
+A couple of hours later, you got your lovely carpet cleaned, yet your nose receptors were still telling you that something was not right.
 You sniffed around, only to find out that the rug itself is to blame.

 But why does your carpet smell worse after cleaning it?

 Let’s see what the causes of that musty carpet smell are and what can you do to fight it.